Wall Street Protests Spread To Other Cities

 ABRAHAMSON: All right.
 Thank you.

-BLOCK: I've been talking with Jason Potteiger in Boston, and Sam Abrahamson in Chicago.
+BLOCK: I've been talking with Jason Potteger in Boston, and Sam Abrahamson in Chicago.
 They're taking part in protests that follow the same model as Occupy Wall Street in New York City.